chicagozer/rtdb/README.md

 **rtdb** is a real-time [JSON](http://www.json.org/) document database.
 Data is made available via [map/reduce](http://en.wikipedia.org/wiki/MapReduce) queries.
 Queries are updated in real-time and subscribers are notified instantly as data is added.

+The open source version of **rtdb** takes big data principles and extends into practical domain.
+The map/reduce construct is applied in the real-time domain to provide a unique, live analytical view of data.

 Use **rtdb** and leave polling behind!